LibraryCarpentry/lc-marcedit/README.md

 ## Checking and Previewing the Lesson

-To check and preview a lesson locally, see [http://carpentries.github.io/lesson-example/07-checking/index.html](https://carpentries.github.io/lesson-example/07-checking/index.html).
+To check and preview a lesson locally, refer to [The Carpentries Workbench documentation](https://carpentries.github.io/sandpaper-docs/).